Using Learning Objectives to Align Content and Activities

 CME: 1 (pending)

-Location: Link to join the session will be sent out on April 25, the day prior to the event.
+Location: Link to join the session will be sent out on June 7.

 Description: Learning objectives are key to designing an effective training program.
 They provide focus and can be used as the roadmap for what content, activities, and assessments are needed.
 In this engaging session, Ms. Roberts will share with the group 1) best practices on how to write effective learning objectives and 2) tips and tools that will help participants ensure training content and activities support desired performance outcomes.